Frank Tashlin: Animator and brief career as cartoonist

-He returned to Schlesinger in 1936 as an animation director, where his diverse interest and knowledge of the industry brought a new understanding of camerawork to the Warners directors.
+Tashlin returned to Schlesinger in 1936 as an animation director, where his diverse interest and knowledge of the industry brought a new understanding of camerawork to the Warners directors.
 "He used all different kinds of camera angles, montages, and pan shots, vertical and horizontal."
 He directed 16 or 17 shorts from 1936 to 1938.
 He was making $150 a week.
 At one point he had an argument with studio manager Henry Binder and resigned.
 In 1938, he worked for Disney in the story department, where he made 50 dollars a week.

 Afterward, he served as production manager at Columbia Pictures' Screen Gems animation studio in 1941.
 He effectively ran the studio and hired many former Disney staffers who had left as a result of the Disney animators' strike.
 He launched The Fox and the Crow series, one of the better products of the studio.
 He was fired over an argument with the executives of Columbia.

 Tashlin rejoined the Warner directors of "Termite Terrace" in 1942.
-One of his directorial efforts was Porky Pig's Feat (1943).
+One of his directorial efforts was Porky Pig's Feat (1943), the final black-and-white appearance of Porky Pig.
 He stayed with the studio during World War II and worked on numerous wartime shorts, including the Private Snafu educational films.
 Shortly after he left Warner Bros. in late 1944, he directed some stop-motion puppet films for John Sutherland in 1946.
 Robert McKimson took over his unit after his departure from the studio.

 His only Bugs Bunny shorts were The Unruly Hare and Hare Remover.
 The latter was also his last credit at Warner Bros.